conwetlab/WMarket/doc/installation-guide.rst

 Although one End to End testing must be associated to the Integration Test, we can show here a quick testing to check that everything is up and running.
 The first test step involves registering a new user.
-The second test step tests if its possible to authenticate against the WMarket.
+The second test step tests if it is possible to authenticate against the WMarket.

 **Step 1: Registering a new user**